 - Re-grading of exams, reports, and homeworks is a timely and serious undertaking.
 The Instructor takes the academic integrity of this course and your work very seriously.
 In turn, you will be asked to take a similar stance on these materials.
 In order to assure only valid cases come before the class staff, the following policies will be in place.
-Failure to adhere to these policies will mean that your requests will go unheeded: - Students are required to type up a written request for re-grading.
+Failure to adhere to these policies will mean that your requests will go unheeded: - All re-grading requests must be made within 1 week (7 days) from the time the assignment grades/solutions are made available to the student. - Students are required to type up a written request for re-grading.
 This request should including the following information: - Student Name and ID - Assignment or Exam in question - Problem number in question - A written description, using complete sentences, out-lining the suspected mis-grading.
-This includes a detailed description of what you have done and why you think it merits a re-grade. - Re-grade request along with the original assignment/exam will first go to the Instructor for consideration.
+This includes a detailed description of what you have done and why you think it merits a re-grade. - Re-grade request along with the original assignment/exam will first go to the Instructor (this is Prof. Martin for MSE 45 and your respective GSI with a cc to Prof. Martin for MSE 45L) for consideration.
 At this point the Instructor can reject re-grade requests that do not meet the above standards.
-Compliant requests will then go to the appropriate grader or GSI who will consider the request. - Simple fixes such as addition errors will be rectified immediately. - More extensive requests will go to the appropriate grader or GSI who will then consult with the Instructor with one of two outcomes: 1) a complete re-grade of the entire assignment or 2) rejection of the appeal.
-Note that complete re-grading may under other errors on other problems that could lower or increase your grade further. - The results of this re-grading will be final and binding.
+Compliant requests will then go to the appropriate grader or GSI who will consider the request. - Simple fixes such as addition errors will be rectified immediately. - More extensive requests will go to the appropriate grader or GSI who will then consult with the Instructor with one of two outcomes: 1) a complete re-grade of the entire assignment or 2)